REalive890/pcto2025tpsit/README.md

 tried to logout... it did't end well: the reviews didn't appear, so what i need to do is bind the html when it logs out

 continuing to refactor

+I think i need to put some order in this mess, i have too much js files and all of them are somehow separated but still need one another to function.
+This is just useless.

+The idea is to divide all the js' in their component dominio, the only exceptions are script.js,user.js and utilities.js

+the idea is to just link them to their html as i've done with with the style.

+first one: login.html

+doesn0tìì't work this method, it would be some kind of html injection so obviously it just does not work, how about just starting the binding when the component loads?
+Like The main does.

+nothing i'll just create chunker methods